microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitycontainer-list-identityproviders.md

 Get a collection of identity provider resources that are configured for a tenant, and that are derived from [identityProviderBase](../resources/identityproviderbase.md).

-For an Azure AD tenant, the providers can be [socialIdentityProviders](../resources/socialidentityprovider.md) and/or [builtinIdentityProviders](../resources/builtinidentityprovider.md) objects.
+For an Azure AD tenant, the providers can be [socialIdentityProviders](../resources/socialidentityprovider.md) or [builtinIdentityProviders](../resources/builtinidentityprovider.md) objects.

 For an Azure AD B2C, the providers can be [socialIdentityProviders](../resources/socialidentityprovider.md), [openIdConnectIdentityProviders](../resources/openidconnectidentityprovider.md) and/or [appleIdentityProvider](../resources/applemanagedidentityprovider.md) objects.